That1M8Head/QVSED/README.md

 QVSED is a PyQt5 rewrite of my older project, [ASMED (Another SMol EDitor)](https://github.com/That1M8Head/ASMED), which was written using Windows Forms, and was quite obviously only for Windows.

-QVSED aims to replace ASMED by offering cross-platform support and the advantages of a lightweight editor without the overhead of .NET.
+QVSED aims to replace ASMED by offering cross-platform support and the advantages of a lightweight editor without the overhead of .NET, as well as provide features that I never thought to add to ASMED because it was .NET only.

 ## Installing